jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 ![](./etc_hosts.png)

+#### gNMI - Insecure server
+To enable gNMI in insecure mode use the following CLI commands:

 ```
 gnmi-yang
 gnmi-yang server
+gnmi-yang port 50052
 ```

-Note: The default insecure gNMI port is 50052 and can be changed with the **gnmi-yang port** CLI
+Note: The default insecure gNMI port is 50052 and can be changed with the **gnmi-yang port** CLI and it may not appear in the **show run | i gnmi** depending if it has been set.

+#### gNMI - Secure server

 The process to enable the secure API is a 4 step process where the SSL certificates are generated using OpenSSL then installed into the IOS XE trustpoint.
 Next the gNMI API can be enabled using the trustpoint and certificates from the previous steps, and now the API is ready for secure communication using YANGSuite, Python, Go, or any other tooling.
 It is important to remember that when used in secure mode the **IP address is not used as the certificate is tied to the DNS name of 'c9300'.** Secure connections to the IP address will fail, so ensure the DNS name is used when connecting.